gboncoffee/ved/README.md

 # Visual EDitor

-Simple visual text editor written in pure C. No support (until now) for search, highlighting, multiple buffers, etc.
+Simple visual text editor written in pure C.

+There's nothing here, just a playground.
+It's not usefull because of:
+- Inserting/reading unicode causes segfault;
+- Writing/reading a line bigger than the window width also causes segfault;
+- Tab character is literally unsupported;
+- The file name should not be bigger than 128 bytes.

 ## Quickstart